rjweis/Pulling-Airline-Data-with-SQL/README.md

 ### Tasks
 **1. Create a report that lists: ORIGIN_AIRPORT, ORIGIN AIRPORT NAME, DESTINATION_AIRPORT, DESTINATION AIRPORT NAME, AND DISTANCE.**
-For this query, we need to get data from both the airports and flights tables.
+For this query, we need to get data from both the airports and flights tables. `origin_airport` and `destination_airport` and are the airport codes from the flights table, so to get their respective names from the airports table we can use subqueries. `where a.acode = f.origin_airport` and `where a.acode = f.destination_airport` will help us get this information.
 ```SQL
 select distinct origin_airport,
     (select airport